-This article reflects my own workflows.
+This article deals with the Classic (and earlier corresponding versions) of Lightroom.
+The article reflects my own workflows.
 Other people may recommend different workflows.

 Lightroom is an image editor and organizer.
 Its official name is Adobe Photoshop Lightroom, which is somewhat misleading, since it has little in common with Photoshop.
 While Photoshop, with the exception of the Camera Raw plugin, is essentially a pixel editor that will destructively change the pixels in your files, editing in Lightroom is completetly non- destructive.